Frobenius Manifolds near the Discriminant and Relations in the Tautological Ring: Cohomological Field Theories

 \subsection{Other relations from cohomological field theories}

-For a convergent CohFT depending on additional parameters there are possibilities to obtain tautological relations from the reconstruction, which are different from Definition~\ref{def:rels}.
-We want to study here the example of the equivariant Gromov-Witten theory of a toric variety, which is dependent on equivariant and Novikov parameters.
+For a convergent CohFT depending on additional parameters, there are ways different from Definition~\ref{def:rels} to obtain tautological relations from the reconstruction of semisimple CohFTs.
+We will consider here the example of the equivariant Gromov--Witten theory of a toric variety, which is dependent on equivariant and Novikov parameters.
+We will see that the additional relations are still a consequence of Pixton's relations.